+How the new ‘Protecting Children’ bill puts you at risk.
 Last Thursday the U.S. House of Representatives' judiciary committee passed a bill that makes the online activity of every American available to police and attorneys upon request under the guise of protecting children from pornography.
 An un-American response to the Oslo attack - Glenn Greenwald.
 Over the last decade, virtually every Terrorist plot aimed at the U.S. — whether successful or failed — has provoked greater security and surveillance measures.